JuliaSmoothOptimizers/ADNLPModels.jl/docs/src/sparsepattern.md

 jac_nln(nlp, x)
 ```

-However, it can be rather costly to determine for a given function the sparsity pattern of the Jacobian and the Lagrangian Hessian matrices.
+However, it can be rather costly to determine for a given function the sparsity pattern of the Jacobian and the Hessian of the Lagrangian.
-The good news is that it can be quite easy to have a good approximation of this pattern dealing with problems like our optimal control investment problem, and problem with differential equations in the constraints in general.
+The good news is that determining this pattern a priori can be relatively straightforward, especially for problems like our optimal control investment problem and other problems with differential equations in the constraints.

 The following example instantiates the Jacobian backend while manually providing the sparsity pattern.